chriswebb09/To-Do-List-Extension-ios-0616/README.md

 Find a way to enable users to reorder lists and items.
 There are multiple ways to accomplish this.
 Think about user experience and design.
 How would you want to reorder a list?
 One way would be to use gesture recognizers.
 This [tutorial](https://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture) walks you through what's called a long press gesture recognizer.
 If you choose this way read [Apple's documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIGestureRecognizer_Class/) before using the recognizers to get a better idea of what you're working with.

 ### Expanding table view cells
 Instead of displaying a task's sub-items as table view cells when the task is tapped, expand the task's cell and display the sub-items within that cell.
 This will be an exercise in googling.
-You can look for Cocoapods to help you accomplish this portion of the assignment.
+You can look for CocoaPods to help you accomplish this portion of the assignment.
 After you've found one, be sure and look up the exact steps for adding and using a Pod.
 It's not as easy as dragging and dropping a file.

-*Pro tip - when it comes time to edit the PodFile in the process of adding a CocoaPod to your project, be sure and open it with Sublime Text and not TextEdit.
+*Protip*: when it comes time to edit the Podfile in the process of adding a CocoaPod to your project, be sure and open it with Atom or Sublime Text, not TextEdit.
 Quotation marks are converted/handled weird and may cause problems when your program tries to read the file.

 Using a CocoaPod is optional.
 There are plenty of resources to help with creating this effect.

+### Bling out your app
+Your To Do List app has some pretty cool functionality, but let's be honest, its looks leave a lot to be desired.
+Let's spice things up with some custom graphics and UI elements.

+First, download the free trial of [Sketch App](http://sketchapp.com), which is the hot-new-thing in the world of mobile and graphic design.

+>You're not required to purchase Sketch, but if you choose to do so you can submit a screenshot of your Flatiron School letter of admission to get educational discount pricing.

+* List Icons
+* Launch Screen image
+* App Icon
+*